Irene Johansen

-Irene Johansen (born 7 January 1961 in Nord-Aurdal) is a Norwegian politician for the Labour Party.
+Irene Johansen (born 7 January 1961 in Nord-Aurdal Municipality) is a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Østfold in 2005.

-On the local level she was a deputy member of the executive committee of Moss municipal council from 2003 to 2007.
+On the local level she was a deputy member of the executive committee of the municipal council for Moss Municipality from 2003 to 2007.
 She chairs the local party chapter since 2002.

-Outside politics she has worked as a secretary in Seljord municipality, as a consultant in NAVF and Østfold county municipality and as personal director in the Norwegian National Rail Administration.
+Outside politics she has worked as a secretary in Seljord Municipality, as a consultant in NAVF and Østfold county municipality and as personal director in the Norwegian National Rail Administration.